kjwallace/Discord_Server_to_CSV/README.md

 ## Summary

+### Discord Server
+If you encounter any issues with the installation of the bot, have a feature request, or want to contribute feel free to join the discord [server](https://discord.gg/QATr8ugAmw).

 ---

+### Dependencies
 This execution of a server exporting bot is done using Python on top of the disnake pythonic discord API and outputs a server cache to a location of your choice on your local machine.

 Package Requirements: